Last updated 21st November 2022

 Anyone can demonstrate in support of a picket action.
 You don’t need to get permission for a static demonstration, provided it doesn’t have public order implications.
-Demonstrators separate from a picket should not wear picket armbands
+Demonstrators or visitors separate from a picket should not wear picket armbands.

-The Branch Chair, James Eastwood, is the designated picket supervisor on all days unless unavailable.
-Anthony Phillips and Julian Hough are deputies.
+The Branch Co-Chairs, Zara Dinnen and James Eastwood, are the designated picket supervisor on all days unless unavailable.
 They, or someone who can reach them, will be at the Queens Building entrances.
 Otherwise picket supervisors can be most easily be reached via the QMUL industrial action whatsapp group, which you can join here.

 Starting the picket

 Pickets open at 9:30am every day unless otherwise agreed.
 There will be an agreed key bearer with access to materials in the union office.
 Generally starting the picket is the hardest part of the day, as there is quite a lot of set up work and numbers can be lower.
 If possible, make every effort to come to pickets early to give moral and practical support!